catalyst-cloud/catalystcloud-docs/source/getting-started/admin.rst

 Getting support
 ***************

-If you experience issues with the Catalyst Cloud, please check to see if the problem(s) are covered further on in this documentation.
+If you experience issues with the Sky TV, please check to see if the problem(s) are covered further on in this documentation.
 If no solution is found you will need to raise a support request with the support dropdown in the top right corner of the dashboard.